How Much Does a Wedding in Denmark Cost?

 Getting Married in Denmark from Germany: The Easy Way

 You live in Germany and want to get married without the Standesamt bureaucracy?
-Denmark is just across the border — fast, simple, and fully recognized in Germany.
+Denmark is just across the border — fast, simple, and recognised in Germany under EU law.
 Here is your guide.

 How to Get Married in Denmark: Step-by-Step Guide 2026